BedlingtonStation PrimarySchool

 Content:

-Traditional tales - Moving picture books. (‘Make and Do TV show)
+Traditional tales - Moving picture books. (‘Make and Do TV show segment)

 What is a mechanism?A mechanism is something that makes a part of an object move.